 Previous winners and trends

-As mentioned above, only two MVP winners in the “modern era” have come from teams that won 50 games or fewer.
-Additionally, since 1985 only two MVPs have come from teams that failed to finish at least second in their conference.
+Only three MVP winners in the “modern era” have come from teams that won 50 games or fewer.
+This past season’s winner, Jokic, was one of them as his team won 48 games.
+Additionally, since 1985 only three MVPs have come from teams that failed to finish at least second in their conference.

 Scoring is a key criteria for MVP, as the NBA’s leading scorer has won the award in four of the past five years.

-Over the last 14 years, guards have won the award 8 times, signifying how the NBA has transitioned to a faster-paced, higher-scoring game.
+Over the last 15 years, guards have won the award eight times, signifying how the NBA has transitioned to a faster-paced, higher-scoring game.
 The past four guards to win (James Harden, Russell Westbrook, Steph Curry, and Derrick Rose) are not particularly renowned defenders.
 Posting gaudy offensive numbers can be enough to sway voters.

-Shooting guards have won the fewest awards (eight) in the history of the MVP and Michael Jordan snagged 5 of those trophies.
+Shooting guards have won the fewest awards (eight) in the history of the MVP and Michael Jordan snagged five of those trophies.